CodeYourFuture/fundamentals-blockly/examples/changing_text_content.md

   - Set the text content of the selected element to `Hello`.

 ### What does the code block in this example do?
-The code block converts the static HTML from
+Conceptually, the code block converts the static HTML from
 ```
 <p id="word1">First word</p>
 <p id="word2">Second word</p>